bkris/TypedJSON/README.md

 TypedJSON
 =========

-JSON encoder decoder with typecast using type annotations in the phpDoc comment
+JSON encoder decoder with typecast using type annotations in the phpDoc comment.

 Usage
 -----

-You have to define @JSON() annotation to run the lib.
+* You have to define @JSON() annotation to run the lib.
-    Available parameters:
-        name        - parameter name in the JSON structure type        - type of the parameter (optional), it can be defined in phpDoc required    - required field flag, drops exception if required field is missing in the JSON data

     /**
      * @JSON(name='test', type='string', required=true)
      * @var string
      */

+    Available parameters:
+        name        - parameter name in the JSON structure (optional) type        - type of the parameter (optional), it can be defined in phpDoc.
+                      Type definition in the phpDoc have bigger priority. required    - required field flag, drops exception if required field is missing in the JSON data (optional)

-You can use regular phpDoc type annotations
+* You can use regular phpDoc type annotations

     /**
      * @var string